How to Quickly and Easily Get Help for Wilson’s Temperature Syndrome

 - You’ve gained some valuable insights on our medical system, and now know what to look for in a doctor.

-- You’ve found out about the CD for doctors and 4 EASY ways you can use that CD to introduce Wilson’s Temperature Syndrome to the doctor of your choice.
+- You’ve found out about the book, Evidence-based Approach to Restoring Thyroid Health, and 4 EASY ways you can use that book to introduce Wilson’s Temperature Syndrome to the doctor of your choice.

 - And you know exactly what to say and do and why.

-The only other advantage you can gain in introducing your doctor to the WT3 protocol is with the Doctor’s Manual.
 Which do you think you’d be most likely to read?
 A book that’s in your hand right here and right now because someone gave it to you?
 Or one you had to call up and order, and wait to be shipped?
 Convenience is everything, especially to a doctor.
-Your doctor might be so intrigued by the CD you give him, that he’ll get the Doctor’s Manual on his own, or go to our site and read the free eManual version online.
-But if you want to maximize your chances of your doctor treating you for Wilson ‘s Temperature Syndrome, you’ll give him a copy of the Doctor’s Manual when you give him the CD.
+Your doctor might be so intrigued that he’ll go to our site and read the free eManual version online.
+But if you want to maximize your chances of your doctor treating you for Wilson ‘s Temperature Syndrome, you’ll give him a copy of Evidence-based Approach to Restoring Thyroid Health.
 This will be your best opportunity for an uncontested slam-dunk.
 It could be a done deal and then you’ll be ready to get treatment right away.

-It’s strange that so much of your life could boil down to a CD, a manual, a thermometer, and a little bit of the right thyroid medicine given in the right way, but sometimes, that’s just the way it goes.
+It’s strange that so much of your life could boil down to a book, a thermometer, and a little bit of the right thyroid medicine given in the right way, but sometimes, that’s just the way it goes.
 You now have at your disposal the secrets and inside information that may help turn your life around and help you stop unnecessary medicines!

 When you find the doctor that works for you and think that other patients would benefit from his/her care please let us know, many people just like you will be forever grateful.